RBAC¶

 Core RBAC objects¶

-- RoleBinding: binds Role or ClusterRole within one namespace
+- RoleBinding: attaches a Role or ClusterRole to subjects within one namespace.

 Scope and reuse model¶